 Most folks are comfortable with this arrangement so long as it applies to their own personal choices.
 However, when individuals use their freewill in a way that hurts others we become enraged with God, the one being in all of existence that is the most outraged and brokenhearted by the depravity and ugliness of the human race.

-It is critical to our psychological and spiritual health we remember that God does not cause people to do cruel, insensitive or evil things.
-Nor does He endorse or support anyone’s bad behavior.
+It is critical to our emotional and spiritual health we remember that God does not cause people to do cruel, insensitive or evil things.
+Nor does He endorse, condone or excuse bad behavior.
 God hates evil.
-That said, just because God allows something to take place it does not mean that anyone is actually getting away with anything.
+However, just because God allows something to take place it does not mean that anyone is actually getting away with anything.

 God promises in His word that there will come a day when every human being who has ever lived will be judged for what they did and didn’t do here on earth (Revelation 20:11-15).
 It is imperative we remember that NOTHING goes unnoticed by God and every deed, thought and motivation will ultimately come under His judgment (Hebrews 4:12-13).